sld/convai-bot-1337/README.md

 # ConvAI bot#1337

-Skill-based Conversational Agent that took 1st place at 2017 NIPS convai.io challenge.
+Skill-based Conversational Agent that took 1st place at 2017 NIPS Conversational Intelligence Challenge (http://convai.io).

 We still update our Conversational Agent and the latest version could be found in master branch.